-Emergency and derived grade process Consistent understanding of the evidence for reporting emergency and derived grades is required.
-Public tasks must be modified, commercial tasks kept secure and the grades awarded student work must be justifiable.
+Emergency and derived grade proces All kaiako must understand the derived and emergency grades should be based on standard-specific, valid and verifiable evidence.
+This means public tasks must be modified, commercial tasks kept secure and the grades awarded student work must be justifiable or verifiable.
 (See NZQA Circular 2015/25).